cqwlxxl/klm-release/README.en.md

 #### Changelog

+##### 1.0.3.2

+1.  fix: Once the production is complete, the lyrics or subtitles cannot be saved
+2.  fix: Conversion function, KRC save location cannot be cleared

 ##### 1.0.3.1

 1.  new: Mutual conversion format function. \*.krc \*.ksc \*.lrc (standard lrc/precision ESLyric 0.3.x lrc/precision ESLyric 0.5.x lrc) is supported as the source format for conversion